Rxbrooks15/Rxbrooks15/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve a rubik's cube in less than 40 seconds and play blindfolded chess

-##What does it feel like to be part of the system.
+**What does it feel like to be part of the system.
 System.....Is there anything in your body that wants to resist the system?
 System....Do you get pleasure out of being a part of the system?
 System.
 Did you spend much time in the cell?
 Cells...Have you ever been in an instituion?
 Cells....Do they keep you in a cell?
 Cells.
 What's it like to hold the hand of someone you love?
 Interlinked....Do they teach you how to feel finger to finger?
 Interlinked...Do you long for having your heart interlinked?
 Interlinked
 Within cells interlinked
 Within cells interlinked
-Within cells interlinked##
+Within cells interlinked...Raine is gone, I am what remains**

 <!--
 **Rxbrooks15/Rxbrooks15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.